Indiana Injury Prevention Advisory Council

 - The group needs to be representative of injuries that encompass all ages, state geographic locations (rural and urban), and ethnicities/cultures/races/religions.

 - Our vision for the future of injury prevention in Indiana must begin with a framework that will ensure that professionals are properly trained with the skills and knowledge necessary to reduce the burden of injury.
-A curriculum for injury prevention, i.e. core competencies, is necessary for IP professionals to excel and strengthen the field as a whole.
+A curriculum for injury prevention, i.e. core competencies, is necessary for injury prevention professionals to excel and strengthen the field as a whole.